seifferth/jotter/readme.md

 rather than the full-blown citation.

 ### Referring to specific sections

-**Note: This functionality is not fully implemented yet, but will be added shortly.**

 It is also possible to use citekey-style linking to refer to specific sections within a note.
 This functionality reuses and slightly extends